 Le Moyne College will remit tuition for full-time employees for a maximum of two courses per semester taken at Le Moyne College outside regular working hours.
-Le Moyne will remit tuition for permanent part-time employees and *adjunct faculty for a maximum of one undergrad course per semester taken at Le Moyne College outside regular working hours and taken during their term of employment. *Adjunct faculty must earn Seniority credit and use their course credit within 2 semester's of the semester in which it was gained - see Adjunct webpage for more information.
+A maximum of six courses can be Le Moyne will remit tuition for permanent part-time employees and *adjunct faculty for a maximum of one undergrad course per semester taken at Le Moyne College outside regular working hours and taken during their term of employment. *Adjunct faculty must earn Seniority credit and use their course credit within 2 semester's of the semester in which it was gained - see Adjunct webpage for more information.
 Please note: Graduate courses are not eligible for tuition remission for part-time employees.

 Note on "semester:" All three summer sessions are considered one semester for tuition remission purposes.
+Employees and spouses are eligible to take up to 2 courses in each semester (Fall, Spring and Summer).
 Employees are not eligible to take courses during J-mester or Maymester, unless approved by their supervisor and HR.
-If approval is granted, a J-mester course is considered 1 spring course and a Maymester courses is considered 1 spring course.
+If approval is granted, a J-mester course is considered 1 fall course and a Maymester courses is considered 1 spring course.